Hockwell/StruLog/README.md

 2. if telegram/chats[] is null or empty TelegramStore will wait any input from different Telegram users (accounts) and write their chatId to config.
 After this procedure StruLog will can send logs for you.
 3. You can connect >1 projects and >1 users to your bot.
 4. If you want connect new consumers (add to existing consumers) to TelegramBot, call .Init() with options.AddTelegramConsumers = true.
 5. Attention!
-Intensivity control (see config) required, because telegram handles messages too slow (1 post per 3 sec in mean, and it's max universal speed).
-Logger handler set speed by 'sendingPeriod' field (=3000ms by default), but queue may overflow anyway.
-You must tighten your intensivity control if >1 projects sending to bot (for example, for 2 projects on 1 bot you can set 'sendingPeriod'=6000ms in theory).
+Intensivity control (see config) required, because telegram handles messages too slow (1 post per 1 sec on 1 user and it's max speed).
+Logger handler set speed by 'sendingPeriod' field (=1000ms by default), but queue may overflow anyway.
+You must tighten your intensivity control if >1 projects sending to bot (for example, for 2 projects on 1 bot you can set 'sendingPeriod'=2000ms in theory).
 6. Intensivity control ignores logs (removes from queue without handling) after limit was reached, so you will receive fresh logs when the limitation be dropped.

 # Basic details